-There is considerable variation in the quality of nutrients in feed, that is not recognized in Table I. This is stressed more in connection with the proteins, minerals, and vitamins.
+There is considerable variation in the quality of nutrients in feed, that is not recognized in Table 1.
+This is stressed more in connection with the proteins, minerals, and vitamins.
 The amount of protein may be the same in two feeds, yet the protein in one may be far less complete than the protein in the other.
 Proteins are made up of many different parts, some of which are essential to growth and others necessary for maintenance.
 Those elements in the proteins necessary for growth, for example, are largely absent in some feeds even though these feeds may be high in total protein.
+One should, therefore, make up a ration of different kinds of feeds so as to insure a balanced supply of protein.
+Proteins from an animal source, such as tankage and skim milk are important for this reason.

-Fig. 10.-These groups were fed well enough to make winners.
+Fig. 3.-These groups were fed well enough to make winners.
 The group of four barrows was champion pen at the Pacific International and the large group was the ton litter winner.